oiegorov/perf_analysis_tool/README.md

-This document explains the functionality of the tool.
+This document explains the functionality of the performance analysis automate tool.

 The general logic of using the tool is:

-Launch all the experiments that could be interesting to analyze.
+1) launch all the experiments that could be interesting to analyze.
 This process is automated and requires only several concise specification files.
-After the performance results of all the experiments are obtained, show only specific information (e.g. only 20 functions with the biggest CPI ratio for 2 specific circuits ran on 4 cores).
-Such reports can be generated using the performance data collected during the first step.
+2) after the performance results of all the experiments are obtained, show only selected information (e.g. only 20 functions with the biggest CPI ratio for 2 specific circuits ran on 4 cores).
+Such reports are generated using the performance data collected during the first step.

 See the Vtune Amplifier and Perf use cases and sample configuration files in the bottom of this document.

-The first thing to do is to specify the following files:
+The first thing to do is to write the following files and put them in the experiment''s directory:

 1. experim_desc.json
 ---------------------------------------------------------